+IRS Forms 1099 arrive soon.
+The IRS likes these reports because they allow easy computer matching of Form 1099 data against tax returns.
+As all the forms descend this time of year, there are key things to know.
 Generally, businesses must issue the forms to any payee (other than a corporation) who receives \$600 or more during the year.
 That's just the basic threshold rule, but there are many exceptions with lower or different rules.
 That's why you probably get a Form 1099 for every bank account you have, even if you earned only \$10 of interest income.
 The key to Forms 1099 is IRS's matching.
 Every Form 1099 includes the payer's employer identification number and the payee's Social Security number.
 The IRS matches Forms 1099 with the payee's tax return.

-If you think the Form 1099 is wrong but you can't convince the payer you're right, you'll have to report it and explain it on your tax return.
+If you disagree with the information on the form but can't convince the payer you're right, explain it on your tax return.
 If you receive a Form 1099, you can't just ignore it, because the IRS won't.
 There's a 1099-INT for interest; 1099-DIV for dividends; 1099-G for state and local tax refunds and unemployment benefits; 1099-R for pensions and payouts from your individual retirement accounts; 1099-B for broker transactions and barter exchanges; 1099-S for real estate transactions, etc. There are many categories, but the Form 1099-MISC (for miscellaneous) seems to prompt the most questions and covers the biggest territory.

-Don't assume you're off the hook for reporting income if you don't receive a Form 1099.
-Even if you never receive a Form 1099, if you receive income, you must report it, and you don't need a 1099 to report income.
-Besides, with people moving addresses and lost mail, many Forms 1099 go missing.
-But if the form is issued, the information will be reported to the IRS based on your Social Security number regardless of whether you receive the paper form.
+Businesses must send out Forms 1099 by Jan.
+31 for the prior calendar year.
+However, don't assume you're off the hook for reporting income if you don't receive a Form 1099.
+There are penalties on companies that fail to issue Forms 1099 or that issue them late, but some come as late as April or May when you may have already filed your return.
+Besides, even if you never receive a Form 1099, if you receive income, you must report it.
+You don't need a 1099 to report income.
+Many people move, so many Forms 1099 go missing.
+But if the form is issued, the information will be reported to the IRS based on your Social Security number regardless of whether you receive the form.

 Update your address directly with payers, as well as putting a forwarding order in with the U.S. Post Office.
 You'll want to see any forms the IRS sees.
 Any Form 1099 sent to you also goes to the IRS.
 The deadline is Jan.
 31 for mailing Forms 1099 to taxpayers, but the payer generally has until the end of February to send all its Forms 1099 to the IRS.
 If there is an error on a Form 1099 tell the payer immediately.
+There may be time for the payer to correct it before sending it to the IRS.
 If the payer has already dispatched the incorrect form to the IRS, ask the payer to send in a corrected form.
 If you forget to report a Form 1099, the IRS will send you a computer-generated letter billing you for the taxes.
 If it's correct, just pay it.
+Most states have an income tax, and they will receive the same information as the IRS.
+If you missed a 1099 on your federal return, your state will probably bill you too.